Mattia Aramu

-Mattia Aramu (born 14 May 1995) is an Italian professional footballer who plays as an attacking midfielder and is currently a free agent.
+Mattia Aramu (born 14 May 1995) is an Italian professional footballer who plays as an attacking midfielder for club Livorno.

 Early life

 Aramu was born to a father from Turin and a mother from Como, and his paternal grandfather was of Sardinian origin.

 Club career

 Early career

 Aramu began his career with amateur club A.S.D.
 Real Leini.
 At only eight years old he was noticed by former Torino players Antonio Comi and Silvano Benedetti and joined the Torino youth.
 In 2013–14 he was one of the stars of the Primavera side of Moreno Longo that reached the finals of the tournament, lost on penalties to Chievo Verona.
 He finished the season with 20 goals scored between the league and cup (with two fundamental goals scored in the final phase of the tournament against Lazio).
 Throughout the season he was regularly called up to the first team by coach Giampiero Ventura.